How To Write a Product Description That Works (With Examples)

 It will help significantly if you write a clear definition of your target audience.
 Personas are great tools for defining an audience.
 The process of creating personas will force you to think through your target audiences more clearly.
 The following are a few characteristics that you may define in a persona:

-- A name, age and picture of the persona
+- The name, age and picture of the persona

 - A description of how the person finds your product description